KM-Herman/Simple-Intergation-Of-IremboPay/README.md

 # Simple-Integration-Of-IremboPay

-This project demonstrates a minimal and clear example of integrating the [IremboPay Node.js SDK](https://irembopay.gitbook.io/irembopay-api-docs/sdk/node.js) but here I used NODE.js and Typescript.
+This project shows how to test the Irembopay APIS refrencing to [IremboPay Node.js SDK](https://irembopay.gitbook.io/irembopay-api-docs/sdk/node.js) and here I used NODE.js and Typescript.

 ## 🔗 API Reference